miking-lang/miking/README.md

 This will install the interpreter to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).

 The Miking interpreter also features a simple REPL.
+The REPL allows interactively executing fragments of MCore code.
+Both toplevel definitions and expressions can be evaluated.

 To start the REPL (assuming that the interpreter is installed in the path), run

 ```
 mi repl
 ```

-The REPL allows interactively executing fragments of MCore code.
-Both toplevel definitions and expressions can be evaluated.
-To exit the REPL, use Ctrl-C or Ctrl-D.

 The following is an example interaction with the REPL.

 ```
 Welcome to the MCore REPL!
+Type :h for help or :q to quit.
 >> let x = 5
 ()
 >> let y = 10 in